stix/docker-perl-app-opan/README.md

 ## Usage

 ### Running the container
 There is one mandatory environment variable that must be set: `OPAN_AUTH_TOKENS`.
-This should be a comma seperated list of passwords that can be used when uploadring new releases.
+This should be a comma separated list of passwords that can be used when uploadring new releases.
 For more information on environment variables see [the documentation](https://metacpan.org/dist/App-opan/view/script/opan#uploads);

 An example of running the container locally using docker: